Rhodium tank plating on silver jewellery

 Place the ring in the Cleaner and touch the jigging wire (which is holding the ring) against the crocodile clip.
 Almost immediately you’ll see bubbles forming, meaning that the Cleaner is getting to work.
 Leave your work in the Cleaner for 15-30 seconds and you will have a perfectly clean, water-break free surface which is ideal for plating.
 Once it is clean take it out and dip it in the first and second rinse beakers to thoroughly rinse off the Cleaner.
 Please see our previous project, ‘Gold Plating a Ring to Vermeil Standard’ for further information on this stage.

-Hang your ring in the rhodium plating solution (check that the solution is at the optimum temperature) and then turn the output to on as soon as possible.
+Hang your ring in the rhodium plating solution (check that the solution is at the optimum temperature) and then press the “OUTPUT ON” button which will change from white to green to show the plating tank is powered.
+The “16v/5A” button will stop flashing.

 Once the plating time is up, turn the output on the rectifier to off and pass the ring through the last two rinse stages.